Raggaer/gokpcli/README.md

 When an entry or a group is deleted we move it to the `Recycle Bin` group (this will be created if its missing).
 You can delete delete the entry forever or just leave it there as some sort of backup folder

-After deleting a backup of the database file is created (before the delete change) with the format `y-m-d_h:i:s_name.kdbx`
+After deleting a backup of the database file is created (before the delete change) with the format `y-m-d_h-i-s_name.kdbx`

 ## Clipboard